Narrative Breathwork

 What Participants Have Said

-“Through the practice of Breathwork, David has the ability to reach what is truly essential.
+“Through the practice of breathwork, David has the ability to reach what is truly essential.
 He cares deeply and his approach is gentle, respectful and attentive.
 During the sessions with him, I have been able to realize and work through some deep truths about myself.
 Ultimately working with David has changed my life for the better.
-I am deeply grateful to him.”
+I am deeply grateful to him.” — Therese, Photographer

 "My breathwork session with David was not only relaxing and creatively satisfying, but it allowed me to have an epiphany about my life that I will not forget.
-It gave me some inspiring insights that have really helped me long term,"
+It gave me some inspiring insights that have really helped me long term." — Michael, Producer

 What You’ll Need

-🎧 Wireless headphones (preferred) OR a good speaker.
-(If doing a session via the internet, I prefer you avoid using the loudspeaker of your phone for this as it’s not as sensory.) *
+• 🎧 Wireless headphones OR a good speaker.
+(If doing a session online, I prefer you avoid using the loudspeaker of your phone for this.) *

 (*) = applies to remote sessions